SerhiiKalenichenko/goit-rdb-hw-04/README.md

 Homework for Topic 4: DDL, DML and complex SQL queries.

+---

-### Overview
+## Overview
 This project demonstrates:
 - database schema design using DDL
 - data insertion using DML
 - complex multi-table queries using JOIN

-### Tasks created
+- data aggregation, filtering and sorting

+---

 ## Task 1 — DDL

-Created database `LibraryManagement` with tables:
+Created database `LibraryManagement` with the following tables:
 - authors
 - genres
 - books
 - users
 - borrowed_books

-Defined primary and foreign keys.
+Implemented:
+- primary keys for all tables
+- foreign key relationships:
+  - books → authors, genres
+  - borrowed_books → books, users

+The schema ensures referential integrity and consistent data structure.

+---

 ## Task 2 — DML

-Inserted test data into all tables with соблюдение referential integrity.
+Inserted test data into all tables:
+- at least one or two records per table
+- all relationships are valid and consistent
+- foreign keys correctly reference parent tables

+---

 ## Task 3 — Complex JOIN

-Built a multi-table INNER JOIN query for the Northwind dataset:
+Executed a query combining all tables from the dataset:
 - order_details
 - orders
 - customers